RomainSire/Javascript-Training/08-Address-Book/README.md

 # Address Book

-Use of the browser's localStorage to save the contact details as JSON.
+The browser's localStorage is used to save the contacts details as JSON.
 Javascript training